AkenMgIT/fleet-management/readme.md

     - with selected driver

 ## To Do:
-- rename object to "item" / object list to "list" in:
+- rename object to "item" / object list to "list" in following views:
     - cars
     - brands
+- rename object to "entity" in following classes:
+    - cars service
+    - brands service
+-